 For most of its length Risco de Famara drops directly into the Atlantic Ocean.
 But there is an exception in its north-west, where a small plain developed underneath the cliff.
 Here in the early 20th century a saline, Salinas del Rio, was established to provide the north of Lanzarote with much needed salt.
 Maintaining the salines proved to be difficult - the shortest path to any village was the climb along a spur of the Risco towards Ye on the plateau on top.
 This track was soon developed into a mule trail but still turned out to be too demanding on man and animal.
 Therefore a road was developed, starting at Caleta de Famara in the south of the cliff.
 It climbed halfway into the cliff, reaching about 300m at a place called Punta de los Roques.
 From there it descended to the salines.
 But soon after the construction it became evident that builders hadn't accounted for the Risco's rock quality.
 Frequent landslides made the road unprofitable so that eventually the Salinas del Rio were abandoned.

 Today this support road is one of the most spectacular hikes on Lanzarote.
 It winds along a ledge through Risco de Famara, offering great views and a bit of adventure.
 In some places rock slides have taken away the ledge altogether leaving you to scramble across very exposed sections of horribly brittle rock.
-Some guidebooks as well as local authorities try to discourage hiking the road but from my experience it still can be done fairly securely.
-In some places you wish for opportunities to place protection but these spots are still pretty rare.
+In the last years the road has become almost unnegotiable and you really have to decide for yourself whether you dare to attempt it.
+In 2015 / 2016 we ourselves decided against it while in 2008 / 2009 it was still possible.

 Depending on whether you want to hike through the cliff or along its rim there are several possible trailheads: